The Virtues of a Lower Ride

 What is the Ideal Height?

-The lowering spring sets drop your entire vehicle to a predetermined height, typically 1".
+The lowered spring sets drop your entire vehicle to a predetermined height, typically 1".
 Some tuners like to have different heights of springs on the front and back to obtain different styles of rake.
 Our spring sets are value-priced to give you factory quality springs that are reliable and defect-free.

 Some tuners like to drop their vehicles to ridiculous levels that make them practically undrivable.
 The mild drop spring kits we sell are guaranteed to keep your undercarriage problem-free if you don't drive your vehicle off-road.
 In many cases, the vehicles are lowered to stock Volkswagen height.
 Radical lowering kits that aren't adjustable can actually do more damage than good.
 At a certain point, excessively lowered vehicles become more of a styling statement.
 They are problematic to drive on anything but racetracks and the smoothest blacktop surfaces.
 For example, road debris can easily throw out a thousand-dollar exhaust system.
 This is why our lower springs are the most popular choice for many owners of these vehicles.